GC-public-learning/Commander/README.md

 ~~~
 <br/>a new record should be added on the db

+## 8) get the best suitable code response from the urls

-## 8) get a 201 status code when a command is created by the post method
+### get a 201 status code when a command is created by the post method

 - complete the name of the header from "GetCommandById()" method on the commandController :
 ~~~